Belgian prosecutors see no 'terror motive' in knife attack

-BRUSSELS (AP) — Three people wounded by a knife-wielding man at a major underground railway station in Brussels have been discharged from the hospital and the attack isn't considered to be terrorism, prosecutors said Tuesday.
+BRUSSELS (AP) — A knife-wielding man who wounded three people at a major underground railway station in the Belgian capital Brussels has been charged with attempted murder in an attack that wasn't considered to be terrorism, prosecutors said Tuesday.

 The station is directly under the headquarters of the European Union’s two main institutions.

+Brussels prosecutors said that the 30-year-old suspect, who wasn't identified, had been charged with attempted murder and carrying a makeshift weapon.
+He is also expected to undergo a psychological evaluation soon.

-“The suspect’s motive is not yet known, but at this stage nothing indicates that it was an extremist/terrorist motive,” the Brussels prosecutor’s office said in a statement.
-It said the 30-year-old man, who wasn't identified, wasn't previously known to police.
+“The suspect’s motive is not yet known, but at this stage nothing indicates that it was an extremist/terrorist motive,” the prosecutor’s office said in a statement.
+It said the man, whose name wasn't provided, wasn’t previously known to police.

-He was due to face a judge later Tuesday on suspicion of attempted murder, the statement said.
-Prosecutors have also requested a psychological evaluation of the suspect.
+Earlier Tuesday, prosecutors said that the three victims had been discharged from hospitalization, but in an update they later said that a 25-year-old man was still receiving treatment.
+A 47-year-old woman and a 40-year-old man were only slightly wounded and have gone home.

 Fears of attacks in Belgium remain high in the public mind seven years after twin suicide bombings at an underground metro station near the site of Monday’s stabbings, and at the main Brussels airport killed 32 people and wounded hundreds.